CI-TRACS/Smart-Data_Collection_for_sensor_networks/_episodes/01-introduction.md

 ---
 title: "Introduction"
-teaching: 0
+teaching: 15
 exercises: 0
 questions:
 - "What is Tapis?"
 - "What is the Streams API?"
+- "What is Abaco?"
 objectives:
 - "Learn background about the Tapis' Streams API and its organization."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Tapis is an API framework for managing computational workloads."
+- "The Tapis streams API provides organizational structures for representing sensor networks and streaming real time data."
+- "Abaco provides function-as-a-service functionality to Tapis by allowing containerized workflows to be kicked off via messages sent by a client."
 ---

 # Streaming Data Collection for Sensor Networks

 ## Tapis

 Tapis is a National Science Foundation (NSF) funded web-based API framework for securely managing computational workloads across infrastructures and institutions.
 The newest iteration, Tapis V3, has several new capabilities, including a multi-site security kernel, streaming data APIs, and high-level support for containerized applications.

-Tapis provides FaaS through Abaco, which is based on the actor model of concurrent computation and Docker; users define computational primitives called \textit{actors} with a Docker image, and Abaco assigns each actor a unique URL over which it can receive messages.
-Users send the actor a message by making an HTTP POST request to the URL.
-In response to an actor receiving a message, Abaco launches a container from the associated image, injecting the message into the container.
-Typically, the container execution is asynchronous from the message request, though Abaco does provide an endpoint for sending a message to an actor and blocking until the execution completes, providing synchronous execution semantics.
-Abaco maintains a queue of messages for each actor, and is capable of launching containers in parallel for a given actor when the actor is registered as \textit{stateless}.
-The functions run with an authenticated context that allows them to make requests to other Tapis APIs to perform actions such as data transfer or job submission.
+Tapis provides several APIs for data management and processing.
+We will be working with the streams API for handling stream style data typical of a sensor network.

 ## Streams API

 Tapis V3 introduces a Streams API for representing physical sensor networks and streaming and handling reported data.
-The API provides data-driven event support for real-time data coming throught the API.
+The API provides data-driven event support for real-time data coming through the API.

 ![Tapis Streams API flowchart](/fig/tapis-v3-streams-api.png)